MarcusWolschon/osmeditor4android/documentation/docs/tutorials/presets.md

 ### Extensions

-* _deprecated_ only use this preset for matching, do not offer it for new use and do not find it when searched
+* _deprecated_ only use this preset for matching, do not offer it for new use and do not find it when searched, it will work analogous for deprecated tags and values.
-* _javascript_ execute the script if the value of this tag is empty, the script has access to and can modify the current tags and use the specified default value if any
+* _javascript_ execute the script if the value of this tag is empty, the script has access to and can modify the current tags and use the specified default value if any.
-* _i18n_ the tag can have i18n variants, for example name and name:de
+* _i18n_ the tag can have i18n variants, for example name and name:de.
-* _object\_keys_ comma separated list of top level keys, examples would be highway, amenity etc., use this if your preset is introducing new such keys, see the [Christmas preset](https://github.com/simonpoole/xmas-preset) for an example
+* _object\_keys_ comma separated list of top level keys, examples would be highway, amenity etc., use this if your preset is introducing new such keys, see the [Christmas preset](https://github.com/simonpoole/xmas-preset) for an example.
 * _object_ on fixed value tags.
 If present and true or false the tag will be considered as defining/not-defining a top level object, overriding the normal rules (see above).
 * _value\_type_ type of the value.
 This avoids having to hardcode such properties in applications, see the [Christmas preset](https://github.com/simonpoole/xmas-preset) for an example.